magento/devdocs/guides/v2.1/pattern-library/getting-user-input/image_uploader/image_uploader.md

 ---

 ## Image uploader
 The Image uploader provides the ability for users to upload a single image, or group of images, to the application, most commonly images associated with Products (during the Product Creation process).
-These iamges may serve as thumbnail images, detailed Product images, images to within a product gallery, etc.
+These images may serve as thumbnail images, detailed Product images, images to within a product gallery, etc.

 <h3 id="whentouse">When to Use</h3>